ANSSI-FR/DFIR-O365RC/README.md

 _Launching several cmdlet which uses Purview and will write to the same output file can result in an invalid JSON because of a "naive" concatenation_

 - `Get-AADApps` will create in the `azure_ad_apps` folder:
-  - a JSON file containing deleted applications: `AADApps_example.onmicrosoft.com_deleted_applications_raw.json`;
-  - a JSON file containing existing applications: `AADApps_example.onmicrosoft.com_existing_applications_raw.json`;
+  - a JSON file containing existing and deleted applications: `AADApps_example.onmicrosoft.com_applications_raw.json`;
-  - a JSON file containing existing service principals: `AADApps_example.onmicrosoft.com_service_principals_raw.json`;
+  - a JSON file containing existing and deleted service principals: `AADApps_example.onmicrosoft.com_service_principals_raw.json`;
-  - a JSON file containing the enriched events: `AADApps_example.onmicrosoft.com.json`.
+  - a JSON file containing the enriched service principals: `AADApps_example.onmicrosoft.com.json`.

 - `Get-AADDevices` will create in the `azure_ad_devices` folder:
-  - a JSON file containing joined or registered devices: `AADDevices_example.onmicrosoft.com_devices_raw.json`;
+  - a JSON file containing existing and deleted devices: `AADDevices_example.onmicrosoft.com_devices_raw.json`;
-  - a JSON file containing the enriched events: `AADDevices_example.onmicrosoft.com.json`.
+  - a JSON file containing the enriched devices: `AADDevices_example.onmicrosoft.com.json`.

 - `Get-AADUsers` will create in the `azure_ad_users` folder:
-  - a JSON file containing registered users: `AADUsers_example.onmicrosoft.com_users_raw.json`;
+  - a JSON file containing existing and deleted users: `AADUsers_example.onmicrosoft.com_users_raw.json`;
   - a JSON file containing users' authentication settings: `AADUsers_example.onmicrosoft.com_users_settings_raw.json`;
-  - a JSON file containing enriched information of users: `AADUsers_example.onmicrosoft.com.json`.
+  - a JSON file containing the enriched users: `AADUsers_example.onmicrosoft.com.json`.

 - `Get-AADLogs` will create:
   - in the `azure_ad_tenant` folder: